MuLancer/APEuro/country/Britain.md

 Charles I
 * **Act**:
   - Petition of right
+* **Conflict**:
-* **Conflict**: Parliament & the King
+  *  Parliament & the King
- The relationship between Charles and Parliament got off to bad start when Parliament granted him Tonnage and Poundage (custom duties) for only a one-year period.
-At the Parliament called in 1628, the king unwillingly signed the "_Petition of Rights_".
+   >The relationship between Charles and Parliament got off to bad start when Parliament granted him Tonnage and Poundage (custom duties) for only a one-year period.
+At the Parliament called in 1628 because of the war with Spain, the king unwillingly signed the "_Petition of Rights_".
+After Duke of Buckingham was murdered, the tension between them is stregthened, and Eliod proposed three resolutions:
+   >1.
+No Catholicism
+   >2.
+No raising funds without church's approval
+   >3.
 * **Religion**:  Support for Arminian Wing of the Anglican Church
      * oppose to predestination
      * refused to deny that Catholics were Christians